Colombia: Civil War and Narcos Tour (November 2019)

 We finish our tour in the old town, where we will get a chance to try some coca tea, before heading back to our hotel.

-We head for a farewell dinner and drinks around our hotel for our last night in Medellin, and Colombia.
+We head for a farewell dinner and drinks in the trendy area around our hotel for our last night in Medellín, and Colombia.

 Overnight in Medellin.